eiffel-community/eiffel-intelligence/wiki/step-by-step-subscription-notification.md

 ## Failed Notifications

 If the notification via REST POST fails, then a fixed number of attempts are made to resend successfully.
-The number of attempts is specified by a property described [here](configuration.md#failed-notifications).
+The number of attempts is configured with a property described [here](configuration.md#failed-notifications).
 If message sending attempts fails for the specified number of time, then a failed notification is prepared and stored in the database.
 The name of the collection is specified in the application.properties